MaoZiming/Flatiron-Mod-Two-Cohort-Profiles-App/README.md

 ************

-- The self-referential recommendation model is working.
+- The self-referential :recommendation model is working.
 I have written explanation as comments in the model files.
-Please checkout recommendation.rb and user.rb!
+Please see recommendation.rb and user.rb!

 ************